MyEtherWallet/knowledge-base/source/_posts/en/migration/importing-v2-json-file.md

 Once you download it, extract the zip.
 Also copy your V2 JSON file into the same folder.

-There are really explicit instructions for PC and Mac users [here][explicitInstruction].
+There are [really explicit instructions][explicitInstruction] you can read for PC and Mac users.

 Now you have to open a command line window and type in the following command: